-- (1) "Ineligible person" has the same meaning as in section 3309.69 of the Revised Code. - (2) "Benefit recipient" means an age and service retirant, disability benefit recipient, or a beneficiary as defined in section 3309.01 of the Revised Code, who is receiving monthly benefits due to the death of a member, age and service retirant or disability benefit recipient. - (3) "Member" has the same meaning as in section 3309.01 of the Revised Code. - (4) "Age and service retirant" means a former member who is receiving a retirement allowance pursuant to section 3309.34, 3309.35, 3309.36 or 3309.381 of the Revised Code. - (5) "Disability benefit recipient" means a member who is receiving a benefit or allowance pursuant to section 3309.35, 3309.40 or 3309.401 of the Revised Code. - (6) "Child" means a biological, adopted or step-child of the retirant, member, deceased retirant or deceased member or other child in a parent-child relationship in which the retirant, member, deceased retirant or deceased member has or had custody of the child. - (7) "Dependent child" means a child who: - (a) (i) Is under age twenty-six, or - (ii) Regardless of age is permanently and totally disabled, provided that the disability existed prior to the retirant's or member's death and prior to the dependent child reaching age twenty-six.
-For purposes of this paragraph "permanently and totally disabled" means the individual is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for a continuous period of not less than twelve months. - (8) "Health care coverage" means any plan offered by the system including, but not limited to, the medical plan, and the prescription drug program. - (9) "Premium" means a monthly amount that may be required to be paid by a benefit recipient to continue enrollment for health care coverage for the recipient or the recipient's eligible dependents. - (10)"Employer" and "public employer" have the same meaning as in section 3309.01 of the Revised Code.
+- (1) "Benefit recipient" means an age and service retirant, disability benefit recipient, or a beneficiary as defined in section 3309.01 of the Revised Code, who is receiving monthly benefits due to the death of a member, age and service retirant or disability benefit recipient. - (2) "Member" has the same meaning as in section 3309.01 of the Revised Code. - (3) "Age and service retirant" means a former member who is receiving a retirement allowance pursuant to section 3309.34, 3309.35, 3309.36 or 3309.381 of the Revised Code.
+A former member with an effective retirement date after June 13, 1986 must have accrued ten years of service credit, exclusive of credit obtained after January 29, 1981 pursuant to sections 3309.021, 3309.301, 3309.31, and 3309.33 of the Revised Code. - (4) "Disability benefit recipient" means a member who is receiving a benefit or allowance pursuant to section 3309.35, 3309.39, 3309.40 or 3309.401 of the Revised Code. - (5) "Dependent" means an individual who is either of the following: - (a) A spouse of an age and service retirant, disability benefit recipient, or member, - (b) A biological, adopted or step-child of an age and service retirant, disability benefit recipient, member, deceased age and service retirant, deceased disability benefit recipient, or deceased member or other child in a parent-child relationship in which the age and service retirant, disability benefit recipient, member, deceased age and service retirant, deceased disability benefit recipient, or deceased member has or had custody of the child, so long as the child: - (i) Is under age twenty-six, or - (ii) Regardless of age is permanently and totally disabled, provided that the disability existed prior to the age and service retirant's, disability benefit recipient's, or member's death and prior to the child reaching age twenty-six.
+For purposes of this paragraph "permanently and totally disabled" means the individual is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for a continuous period of not less than twelve months. - (6) "Health care coverage" means any plan offered by the system including, but not limited to, the medical plan, and the prescription drug plan. - (7) "Premium" means a monthly amount that may be required to be paid by a benefit recipient to continue enrollment for health care coverage for the recipient or the recipient's eligible dependents. - (8) "Employer" and "public employer" have the same meaning as in section 3309.01 of the Revised Code.